sky9t-sulia/bfme2-map-export-tool/README.md

 - A sample from AOTR 9.0 is included
 - Update this file to match your game version if needed

+### 4. Blend Masks

+- To generate a preview with blending enabled, ensure the `blend-masks` folder is placed in the same directory as the executable.

 ## Output

 For each processed map, the tool creates a subfolder with: